Expediting quantum state transfer through the long-range extended XY model: Less time to achieve quantum advantage through long-range interactions

-We also observe that there exists anisotropy and magnetic field strength for which \(t_q \sim \mathcal{O}(10^3)\), i.e., the minimum time required to achieve quantum advantage is almost double or triple to the one obtained for \(\lambda =0\) and other \(\lambda\) values with \(g>1\).
-Interestingly, we find some pairs of \((\lambda, g)\), i.e., tunable parameters for which \(t_q\) decreases with \(z\), thereby exhibiting again quantum advantage of having LR interactions (see Fig. \ref{Fig:tqzvariation} (c)).
+We also find anisotropy and magnetic field strengths for which \(t_q \sim \mathcal{O}(10^3)\), i.e., the minimum time required to achieve quantum advantage is comparatively high to the one obtained for \(\lambda =0\) and other \(\lambda\) values with \(g>1\).
+Interestingly, for certain tunable parameter pairs \((\lambda, g)\), \(t_q\) decreases with increasing \(z\), which again highlights quantum advantage enabling by LR interactions (see Fig. \ref{Fig:tqzvariation} (c)).
+Overall, these observations reveal that the fall-off rate and the range of interactions influence state transfer through a subtle interplay between entanglement creation and destruction. }